QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 * ``ListeOperations.pdf``: visual as to how you should code some methods
 * ``src/lists/ListIteratorTest``: **test** your code
-mid-way (please use it or you are gonna regret it later)
+mid-way (please use it, or you are going to regret it later)
 * ``TP Listes.pdf``: what you need to do :)

 Then open the project in your favorite